akkilp/Klicker/README.md

 ## Introduction

-Application consists of front- and backend.
+Application consists of front- and backend. </br>
-Backend is powered with Node.js/Express, and is used for data storage and manipulation.
+Backend is powered with Node.js/Express, and is used for data storage and manipulation.</br>
 Frontend is ran by React, and is only used for displaying the data that is being fetched from backend API

 ## Setup